 Grants Management

-Grants Management is responsible for the administration of extramural support received by the SMHS for research, public service and instructional programs.
+Grants Management is responsible for the administration of extramural support received by the SMHS for research, public service, and instructional programs.

 Grants Management Services

-Proposal Preparation
+Proposal Assistance

 Once a faculty member has made the decision to submit a proposal to an identified sponsor, Grants Management is available to assist in and review the financial aspects of the proposal submission.
 This includes: